mustafaemresahin/mouse-control-with-hand-gestures/README.md

 ## Acknowledgments

 - This project utilizes the [MediaPipe](https://google.github.io/mediapipe/) framework for hand tracking.
-- Thanks to the contributors of the OpenCV and PyAutoGUI libraries for providing essential tools for image processing and GUI automation.
+- Thanks to the contributors of the `OpenCV` and `PyAutoGUI` libraries for providing essential tools for image processing and GUI automation.

-## License

-This project is open-sourced under the MIT License.
-See the LICENSE file for more details.